ornldaac/above-airborne-avirisng-python/README.md

 ## Overview

 Hyperspectral imagery from the Airborne Visible InfraRed Imaging Spectrometer-Next Generation (AVIRIS-NG) was collected as part of the Arctic-Boreal Vulnerability Experiment (ABoVE) in 2017 and 2018 and archived at the ORNL DAAC.
-File sizes can be prohibitively large due to the high spectral resolution of the data.
-This tutorial aims to show users methods for manipulating hyperspectral imagery efficiently in Python.
+File sizes can be prohibitively large due to the large number of raster bands.
+This tutorial will show users some ways to work with the data in Python.

 Read more about ABoVE:
 https://above.nasa.gov/